 Outside to the front there is driveway parking in front of the double garage, which has an inspection pit along with side and rear windows.

 AGENTS NOTE: There is a new build site being constructed opposite this property, planning ref: S/OUT/17/1340.
 This site is well into construction and can be viewed from the street, but not via street view.
 There is also a new property due to be built at the end of the garden of this property as per the blue plan, the photos of the garden show what is remaining up the garden, a fence now sits on the new boundary, this can be seen clearly upon viewing, again, street view will not provide any information on this.
 Planning ref: S/OUT/20/0356

 Highworth is the highest town in Wiltshire.
 The Grade II listed High Street has a variety of shops and businesses, cafes, pubs and restaurants.
 The local schools consist of two Primary and Junior Schools and one Secondary school - all in walking distance of this property.
 Sixth Form Colleges can be found in nearby Swindon and Cirencester.
 An excellent Doctors Surgery, Dentist and Opticians are all within walking distance of this property.

 The area has great transport links, the A420 to Oxford and the A419 which links to the M4/M5 Motorways.
 Swindon Station is approximately 6 miles away and trains to central London, Bath and Bristol and the West Country run on a regular timetable.

 Wear a face mask and gloves (fresh for each appointment) and keep two metres from you or remain outside (where possible), depending which you are most comfortable with.

 WHAT WE ASK YOU TO DO:

-By all means wear a face mask if you prefer, allow us to provide you with a disposable set of gloves should you wish to touch anything within the property viewing.
+Please do wear a face mask, allow us to provide you with a disposable set of gloves should you wish to touch anything within the property viewing.
 Keep two metres apart from us and the homeowner (if present).